AnoukSmet/Naturazy/README.md

 <a></a>
 ## **Testing**

-* Navbar:
+### Navigation bar

+#### Plan:
+I want to include a navigation bar which will be fixed on top.
+While scrolling down the page, I want to give the user a clear view on where they are located on the site by using the scrollspy.
+Whenever clicked on one of the navigation links, it should take you where you want to go.
+To be more attractive and easy to use on mobile, I want the navigation bar to convert to a hamburger sign with a dropdown.

+#### Implementation:
+I implemented the navigation bar using Bootstrap.
+This helps to give an overall structure and lay out to the navbar.
+I have used CSS to overwrite the default settings and making the navbar in line with the overall webite.
+In the body element I implemented the scrollspy and gave it an offset so whenever you click on one of the links, it shows the title with some spacing around.
+I have also used Bootstrap to implement the hamburger sign for mobile devices.

+#### Test:
+To test the navigation bar, I have click all the links to make sure it works properly.
+I have also opened the website in various browers (safari, google chrome, mozilla firefox) to make sure it works on all browsers and devices".
+Also double checked the scrollspy on the various browsers and devices.
+On mobile the navigation transformed into the hamburger sign with a dropdown menu.

+#### Result:
+The navigation bar shows nicely like expected on all browsers and devices.
+It did notice that the contact link was too close to the right side of the screen with I solved by increasing the margin.
-All the links in the navigation bar works properly.
-Also the scrollspy works properly and underlines the correct link wherever you are on the page.
+All the links work properly and the scrollspy gives a clear view on where you are located on the page.
-This by implementing the data offset.
-The navbar also converts nicely into the hamburger sign with the dropdown menu on mobile devices.

-* Various sections:
-All the sections work as intended and display nicely on desktop, tablet and mobile.
+#### Verdict:
+The test has passed all the criteria and works like planned.

-* Modals
+### Modals
+#### Plan:
+I want to implement 2 modals which open up when you click on 'Check out our amazing promotions' and one for providing feedback when you submit the form correctly.

+#### Implementation:
+As I don't have the required skills yet to write JavaScript, I have used Bootstrap to include the modals on the website.
+I centered the modal vertically and horizontally as my overall website is centered and like this, it feels more like part of the website.
+I have used the same colors as my overall website by overwriting the standard css provided by bootstrap.
+In order to center the title of the modal, I received some help from my mentor as I couldn't figure it out myself.
+By adding a width of 100%, I managed to center the title as well which made the modal more visually appealing.

+#### Test:
+I have tested both modals on various devices and browsers.
+The modal was nicely centered and feels in line with the overall website.
-The modals are triggered by clicking the 2 different buttons and show correctly over the navbar by setting the Z-index.
+The promotion modal is being triggered by clicking the button and the submitting modal is triggered whenever the form was filled in correctly.

+#### Result:
+The modals opened up when the correct button was clicked and appeared centered on the screen.

+#### Verdict:
+The modals works as planned and met all the criteria.

-* Contact Form
+### Contact Form

+#### Plan:
+I want to include a contact form which the user can fill in when they want to reach out to the owners directly.
+They should insert their name, email address & phone number so the owners can easily get back to them.
+They should also be able include a message with the questions they are having.
+Whenever they submit the form, I want a modal to open up in order to give feedback to the user that the form has been submitted correctly.

+#### Implementation:
+In order to implement this, I have created a form in my index.html with 3 input fields, 1 textarea field and a submit button.
+As it is a small & simple form, I have decided to not work with labels but placeholders instead.
+I made sure that the form was styled according to the rest of the website.

+#### Test:
+When I tested the form, I noticed that the modal opened up eventhough the form was not filled in.
+This gave the wrong feedback to the user.
+As I didn't have the required skills to implement form validation, I discussed this with my mentor.
-The contact form works properly but like mentioned before, I would like to implement the form validation in order for the input to be valid before being able to submit the form.
+My mentor wrote a small part of JavaScript which I was able to implement in order for the form not being able to be submitted without the required fields being filled in.
-At this time, I don't have the skills yet to implement this but this is definitely a feature to be implemented in the future.
+The data that is being inserted is currently not send anywhere as I don't have the knowledge yet but this is on the list with future features to be implemented.

-* Links
-All the links to social media like facebook, instagram and tripadvisor work correctly and open in a new tab like planned.
-This links take you to the general website and not to a specific page as they don't exist.
-This would be updated when the property would exist.

-* Footer
-I implement the brand again in the footer which takes you again to the top of the page when clicking on it.
+#### Result:
+After implementing the JavaScript, the form worked as planned and provided the correct feedback to the user.

+#### Verdict:
+The form met all the criteria and works as planned.

 ### Bugs

-#### Bugs on all screen sizes
+Form validation

+* Bug
-* The user is able to submit the form without filling in the fields.
+The user is able to submit the form without filling in the fields.
 Modal always appears.
+This provides the wrong feedback to the user.

+* Fix
-Currently I don't have the required skills yet to implement to form validation.
+As I don't have the required skills yet to implement form validation, I discussed this with my mentor.
-This will be resolved in further releases

-#### Mobile
+He wrote a small piece of JavaScript which I could implement in my code.
+Like this, the form couldn't be submitted without all the fields being filled in and the modal only opened whenever the form was submitted correctly.

+* Verdict
+Bug was resolved and form now works as planned.

+Hero Image

+* Bug
+* Fix
+* Verdict

 * The hero image doesn't show nicely due to the picture not being of high resolution
 * The icons for social media don't appear next to each other.
 The icon for instagram shows below.
 --> this bug has been fixed to decreasing fontsize and padding of icons on smaller screens

+Hamburger dropdown menu

+* Bug
+* Fix
+* Verdict

 * When clicking the links in the collapsed navigation, it stays open instead of closing